UEFI-code/miniGPT/README.md

 # miniGPT

-This is a mini size of GPT, with Multimodality
+This is a mini size of GPT, with Multimodality (Understanding Bytes Directly)

 ## How to Run

-Specific a folder with .txt & .bmp & .py files.
+Specific a folder with .txt & .py files.

 Then run train.py